Akankshaginna/COFFEE-SALES-DASHBOARD/README.md

-# Coffee Sales Dashboard Project
+# DATA ANALYSIS USING COFFEE DASHBOARD

 ## Introduction
 This project showcases the creation of dynamic and interactive sales dashboards using both Excel and Tableau, leveraging the strengths of each tool to analyze coffee sales data.